ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/running/statistics/index.md

 ## Monitoring Statistics

-There are several ways to get different statistics out of $productName$:
+There are several ways to get different statistics out of Emissary:

 - [The `:8877/metrics` endpoint](./8877-metrics) can be polled for
   aggregated statistics (in a Prometheus-compatible format).
-This is our recommended method as both Envoy metrics and $productName$ control plane metrics are collected.
+This is our recommended method as both Envoy metrics and Emissary control plane metrics are collected.
-- $productName$ can push [Envoy statistics](./envoy-statsd) over the StatsD or DogStatsD protocol.
+- Emissary can push [Envoy statistics](./envoy-statsd) over the StatsD or DogStatsD protocol.

 ## The Four Golden Signals